TroyLaPolice/European-Neolithic-Expansion/README.md

 ```
 Outputs 3 and 4 print out information regarding the ancestry distribution in the population.

-The output 3 function runs every 200 years and samples 1000 random individuals' ancestry and saves this information to a file for plotting and analysis of ancestry distribution.
+The output 3 function runs once.
+This happens once the landscape is only made up of farmers.
+It samples 1000 random individuals' ancestry and saves this information to a file for plotting and analysis of ancestry.

 Output 4 runs each year and prints simple summary statistics of the population ancestry distribution.